njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 6. Greater physician retention and engagement

 [![GameChanger](https://i.ytimg.com/vi/xPHlim1lwcs/maxresdefault.jpg)](https://www.youtube.com/watch?v=xPHlim1lwcs "GameChanger")
-*A testimonial from Valley View Hospital of DAX Copilot's value.*
+*A testimonial from Valley View Hospital of DAX Copilot's contribution to some value-based metrics.*

 There are several traditional financial metrics for Nuance including but not limited to:
 1. Increased revenue